chrisquince/DESMAN/README.md

 wget https://www.dropbox.com/s/honc1j5g7wli3zv/all_taxa_lineage_notnone.tsv.gz
 ```

-The path to these files are hard coded in the ClassifyContigNR.py script as the variables:
+The path to these files are default in the ClassifyContigNR.py script as the variables:
 ```
 DEF_DMP_FILE = "/home/chris/native/Databases/nr/FASTA/gi_taxid_prot.dmp"